Truck mix Truck Tralier Truck Truck Truck JCB

 Disadvantages:

-While cellular concrete has many advantages, there are also some potential disadvantages to consider.
+While lightweight concrete has many advantages, there are also some potential disadvantages to consider.
 These include:

 Cost:

-Cellular concrete can be more expensive than traditional concrete due to the cost of the foaming agent and the specialized equipment needed to produce it.
+Lightweight concrete can be more expensive than traditional concrete due to the cost of the foaming agent and the specialised equipment needed to produce it.
 However, the lower weight of the material may help offset the higher upfront cost in some applications.

 Limited availability: